-With proms, graduations, and celebrations with nicer weather coming soon, adults need to help kids be safe.
+Adults need to help kids be safe.
 Parents are encouraged to talk about the risks of underaged drinking with their children and teens often, model responsible drinking, and not provide alcohol to minors.
 Here are some additional resources to help inform and guide you:

 - Talking with Your Kids About Underage Drinking – Talking Tips from BStrong Together